mozilla-spidermonkey/jsparagus/README.md

 I know that a parse is a constructive proof that a string matches a grammar.

-It's surprisingly tricky to check a grammar and rule out the possibility of ambiguity, and it's easiest to do so by imposing draconian restrictions.

 I learned that start sets are important even in minimal parser generators.
 This is interesting because they'll be a bit more interesting to compute once we start considering empty productions.